Events#

 In this example, pressing the right Brain Button will print a message to the Brain’s screen.

-A block of code featuring a yellow notched block labeled 'when Brain Right button pressed' connected to a purple block labeled 'print Right Brain Button was pressed. on Brain and set cursor to next row.'"
+VEXcode blocks stack of code containing a when Brain Up button pressed block, and a print Up Brain Button was pressed. on Brain and set cursor to next row block.#

 When Timer#